 Love them or hate them, flash cards are useful.
 Luckily, thanks to your smartphone, you no longer have to lug around thick packs of index cards or spend hours writing them by hand (although this is definitely helpful if you’re a kinesthetic learner).

 Carry half-size index cards for quick practice during a commute or lunch break.
-At the end of each study session, separate your cards into two stacks: words that you know pretty well (Stack A) and words that you definitely need to keep practicing (Stack B).
+At the end of each study session, separate your cards into two stacks: words and phrases that you know pretty well (Stack A) and words and phrases that you definitely need to keep practicing (Stack B).
 The next day, mix Stack B in with a completely new deck of vocabulary words.
 Repeat this, and at the close of the week, review all of your words.

-If you’d rather go digital, use the Rocket Languages app for cards that you can access via your computer or phone.
+If you’d rather go digital, use the Rocket Languages app for spaced repetition cards that you can access via your computer or phone.
 We've got some pre-curated flash cards for you, but you are welcome to create your own!

 2. Social apps to stay connected

-Connect with native speakers using apps like Hello Talk.
+Connect with native speakers using mobile apps like Hello Talk.
 Help someone with English, and they will be all too happy to help you practice your language.